isawnyu/pleiades.datasets/README.md

 [![License: CC BY 3.0](https://licensebuttons.net/l/by/3.0/80x15.png)](https://creativecommons.org/licenses/by/3.0/) Content is governed by the copyrights of the individual contributors responsible for its creation.
 Some rights are reserved.
 All content is distributed under the terms of a [Creative Commons Attribution license (cc-by)](https://creativecommons.org/licenses/by/3.0/).

+__Please share notices of data reuse with the _Pleiades_ community via email to pleiades.admin@nyu.edu.
+These reports help us to justify continued funding and operation of the gazetteer and to prioritize updates and improvements.__

 ## Version 3.0 - 4 April 2023

 What's new since 2.3 (12 October 2020):